LLyaudet/RatioDelta/README.md

 But we could not check if someone linked explicitely relative error with fused divide-add.
-(A paper about fused divide-add/subtract can talk about relative error as a tool to analyze the fused divide-add/subtract method, without noting that the relative error can be computing by a fused divide-subtract and we do not have access to most of full-texts on the subject.)
+(A paper about fused divide-add/subtract can talk about relative error as a tool to analyze the fused divide-add/subtract method, without noting that the relative error can be computed by a fused divide-subtract and we do not have access to most of full-texts on the subject.)

 But it does not seem to be in current Instruction Set Architectures: